 User Centric Digital Cities: Generating Value with Experimentation in Living Labs CITIXL co-founder Paul Manwaring will speak at GOTO Amsterdam June 13 at 16:30.
 The rapidly changing technical landscape is the battlefield of today’s invisible [...]

 MORE-IP CONFERENCE 2022 – WHO OWNS THE INTERNET?

 Tom and Willem Koeman of the Amsterdam Economic Board will demonstrate the AMdEX new data exchange to the public.
 In this demo we’ll showcase some killer cases of the urban data collected and share from [...]

 Tom will be moderating the Smart City Session, with a presentation on "How to Future Proof Your Own City With Purposeful loT" Uber, AirBnB and COVID have profoundly changed our cities faster than any authority [...]

 Recreational Crowd Study

 Located in the heart of Amsterdam, the Marineterrein Amsterdam has become one of the most popular recreational destinations in our busy city.
-As temperatures get hotter and hotter, this innovation district in the summer months become overcrowded with swimmers, sun bathers and picnickers who are welcome, but also create challenges related to health and safety.
+As summer temperatures get hotter and hotter, this innovation district can become overcrowded with swimmers, sun bathers and picnickers who are welcome, but also create challenges related to health and safety.

-This summer, CITIXL conducted an experiment to count pedestrians, sunbathers, swimmers and night- swimmers using two smart cameras that generate valuable data while respecting privacy.
+CITIXL is conducting an experiment to count pedestrians, sunbathers, swimmers and night- swimmers using two smart cameras that generate valuable data while respecting privacy.